PatrickAlphaC/hardhat-security-fcc/README.md

 -   Be ready to talk to your auditors
     -   The more communitcation, the better.
 -   Be prepared to give them plenty of time.
-    -   They literlly pour themselves over your code.
+    -   They literally pour themselves over your code.

 > "At this time, there are 0 good auditors that can get you an audit in under a week.
 If an auditor says they can do it in that time frame, they are either doing you a favor or they are shit. " - Patrick Collins, March 4th, 2022